 This chicken vegetable lasagna with a homemade cheese sauce is easy to make if you just follow these steps!
 If you don’t have time to make the cheese sauce, you can just substitute with alfredo sauce instead.

-- 2 cooked boneless skinless chicken breasts
+- 2 cooked boneless skinless chicken breasts (or use rotisserie chicken!)

 - 1 box oven-ready lasagna noodles (or you can order regular noodles, but those tend to make our lasagna a little mushy)